Devanshsaxena1/APIwithGofr/README.md

     bash
     go mod download
-    use command to install modules: go mod init <your directory name>
+    use command to install modules: go mod init <yourdirectoryname>

     use go get command to import packages

     This command will download and install all required Go dependencies for the project.